gravitational/careers/challenges/fullstack/challenge.md

 * Handling feedback

 We believe this technique is not only better but also more fun compared to whiteboard/quiz interviews so common in the industry.
-It’s not without the downsides - it could take longer than traditional interviews.
-That said, it's our view that this type of challenge gives us a more accurate assessment of your ability to work well on the types of projects we’re working on day-to-day here at Teleport.
+It's not without the downsides - it could take longer than traditional interviews.
+That said, it's our view that this type of challenge gives us a more accurate assessment of your ability to work well on the types of projects we're working on day-to-day here at Teleport.
 [Some of the best teams use coding challenges](https://sockpuppet.org/blog/2015/03/06/the-hiring-post/).
 We appreciate your time and are looking forward to hacking on this project